Aliases for ATP2A3 Gene

 GeneCards Summary for ATP2A3 Gene

 ATP2A3 (ATPase, Ca++ Transporting, Ubiquitous) is a Protein Coding gene.
-Diseases associated with ATP2A3 include darier disease.
+Diseases associated with ATP2A3 include brody myopathy and darier disease.
 Among its related pathways are Signaling by GPCR and CREB Pathway.
-GO annotations related to this gene include calcium-transporting ATPase activity.
+GO annotations related to this gene include nucleotide binding and calcium-transporting ATPase activity.
 An important paralog of this gene is ATP2A2.

 UniProtKB/Swiss-Prot Summary for ATP2A3 Gene